marcus65001/c412-website/src/posts/exercise-1.md

 https://www.youtube.com/watch?v=MoCdTmNNuaM

 But through repeated testing, I found that the drift pattern is actually random, and it does not appear to be consistently drifting to one side.
 Upon closer inspection, I think that it is because of the lanes are not perfectly flat and the presence of debris.
-When the wheels hit debris and the gaps between the tiles, the robot will sometimes be driven off the original track, causing the random drifting pattern.
+When the wheels hit debris and the gaps between the tiles, the robot will sometimes be driven off the original track, causing a random drifting pattern.

 ![](/static/img/calibration_stray_right.jpg "Robot drifting to the right")